-Sustainable fashion made in UK
+Ethical fashion made in UK

 I was so excited to discover Lemuel MC a few months ago.
 Founded by designer Marta Cernovskaja, the label’s aim is to create ‘perfect simple’ linen staples that will be treasured for decades.
 Linen is a fabric that’s easy to fall in love with – because of its textural beauty as well as its environmentally friendly credentials.
 It’s grown without the need for fertilisers, pesticides and requires very little water.
 Linen is durable and only gets better with age.

 I couldn’t choose between the Linen Pinafore Dress or the long-sleeve button back Linen Dress, so I decided to share both with you.
 The two designs are available in a choice of different colours, are handmade in London.